GrooveStats/gslauncher/doc/fsipc.md

 - A response that indicates that all services are up
 - A response that indicates that all services are down (DDoS scenario)

-### Get Scores
+### Player Scores

 The launcher randomly returns either:
 - A network error
-- A response without rgpData
-- A response with rpgData
+- A leaderboard response for the requested players

 ### Submit Score